rkdarst/scicomp/tut/open-science/open-science.rst

 How to apply a license
 ~~~~~~~~~~~~~~~~~~~~~~
-* Minimum: put the file in your source code.
+* Minimum: put the license file in your repository
-* FIXME
+* Best:

+  - Headers in each file saying authors, license, and year.
+  - Include full text of licenses in repository.

 License compatibility
 ~~~~~~~~~~~~~~~~~~~~~